FIWARE-Middleware/KIARA/doc/manuals/User_and_Programmer_Guide.rst

 Implementing the server
 ^^^^^^^^^^^^^^^^^^^^^^^

-The source code generated using kiaragen tool (by using the ``-example`` option) contains a simple implementation of a server.
+The source code generated using kiaragen tool (by using the ``-example rpc`` option) contains a simple implementation of a server.
 This implementation can obviously be extended as far as the user wants, this is just a very simple server capable of executing remote procedures.

 The class containing the mentioned code is named ServerExample, and its code is shown below: